TvDragon/pong_cpp/README.md

 Note: The package manager you use will be different depending on which linux system you use.
 You can find your package manager by searching it on the internet if you don't know then install the libraries.

-#### Installing on Windows
-1. Follow tutorial to install on [windows](https://www.matsson.com/prog/sdl2-mingw-w64-tutorial.php)

 ## Installing the game
 If you want to install the source code or appimage for Linux you can download it at [Linux Build](https://github.com/TvDragon/pong_cpp/releases/tag/Linux)

-If you want to install the source code for Windows you can download it at [Windows Build](https://github.com/TvDragon/pong_cpp/releases/tag/Windows)

 ## Usage

-1. Once you have installed and unzipped the file or cloned the repository move into the folder
+1. Once you have installed and unzipped the file or cloned the repository, move into the folder

 2. If you use Ubuntu/Debian move into folder you unzipped then you can run the command in your terminal in the directory that you downloaded the game to and start playing the game